-> Breastfeeding not only includes these physical and health benefits but also strengthens the parent-child emotional connection.
-The physical intimacy experienced as the baby nurses creates a prolactin and serotonin surge in the parent’s and child’s bodies.
-The hormones released during a nursing session are essential for creating positive feelings and provide soothe and calmness.
+Breastfeeding not only includes these physical and health benefits but also strengthens the parent-child emotional connection.
+The physical intimacy experienced as the baby nurses create a prolactin and serotonin surge in the parent’s and child’s bodies.
+The hormones released during a nursing session are essential for creating positive feelings and soothing and calmness.

 Increased physical contact between parents and breastfed babies can help prevent postpartum depression.